MatthewK84/LinkedIn-Learning-Journey/MWIR_Super_Resolution_Mathematical_Recovery_Handout.md

 | 200 mm | 18.3 | 9.15 | 21.9 |
 | 300 mm | 12.2 | 6.1 | 32.8 |

-** Finding:** With 2× super-resolution, 150mm focal length achieves identification capability equivalent to native 300mm, enabling wider field of view for initial target acquisition.
+**Finding:** With 2× super-resolution, a 150mm focal length achieves identification capability equivalent to that of a native 300mm lens, enabling a wider field of view for initial target acquisition.

-*[Figure recommended: Bar chart comparing native vs. enhanced pixels-on-target across focal lengths.]*

 ### 10.2 Johnson Criteria Compliance (8,000 ft AGL, 2m Vehicle)